Data security in the settlement industry - Settlement industry bulletin issue 109

 Office of the Australian Information Commissioner:

-Disclaimer: This bulletin contains general information obtained from internal and external sources to the Western Australian Department of Mines, Industry Regulation and Safety.
+Disclaimer: This bulletin contains general information obtained from internal and external sources to the Western Australian Department of Energy, Mines, Industry Regulation and Safety.
 While we use our best endeavours to ensure the information is correct and current at the time of publication, changes in circumstances after that time may impact upon the accuracy of the material.
 The department takes no responsibility for any error, omission or defect therein.
 It is your responsibility to ensure the information is still correct when applying it to your situation in the future, including seeking independent professional advice.